gdi-de/apworkshop2026_ldtutorial/README.md

 - [yEd](https://www.yworks.com/products/yed)
 - [Gephi](https://gephi.org/)

-In this tutorial, no graph format export has been configured to the HTML deployment, but could just be another serialization to be considered.
+In this tutorial, no graph format export has been configured to the HTML deployment, but it could just be another serialization to be considered.

 > [!NOTE]
-> **CHOICE:** In this tutorial we do not provide an export for third-party graph visualization software.
+> **CHOICE:** In this tutorial, we do not provide an export for third-party graph visualization software.

 ## Findability of linked data

-Since linked open data is published also in a HTML serialization, it can be convenient for search engines to index, given the HTML is properly formatted for this purpose.
+Since linked open data is also published in HTML, it can be convenient for search engines to index it, provided the HTML is properly formatted for this purpose.
-We describe three different technologies which aid in the indexing of the published linked open data pages by search engines and explain how they were applied in this tutorial.
+We describe three technologies that aid search engines in indexing published linked open data pages and explain how they were applied in this tutorial.

 ### RDFa

 [RDF in Attributes](https://www.w3.org/TR/rdfa-core/) ([RDFa](https://rdfa.info/)) is a way to embed RDF in HTML webpages.
-The goal is to use already existing HTML elements on a homepage and mark them up in such a way, that their contents may be interpreted in RDF.
+The goal is to use existing HTML elements on a homepage and mark them up so that their contents can be interpreted in RDF.
 The HTML homepage, thereby acts as the subject of the RDF triple.
 Elements are marked up with a predicate URI and use their value as the object.